Public vs. private: A timeline of Trump’s comments on virus | Times Leader

 WASHINGTON (AP) — President Donald Trump’s comments on the threat posed by the coronavirus have varied widely depending on whether he was speaking in public or private.

-Journalist Bob Woodward, in his forthcoming book “Rage,” reports on a series of interviews with Trump in which the president privately acknowledged the severity of the virus even as he played it down in public.
+Journalist Bob Woodward, in his forthcoming book “Rage,” reports on a series of interviews with Trump in which the of the virus even as he played it down in public.
 Excerpts of the book were published Wednesday by The Washington Post and CNN, which also aired audio of some of the interviews.

 A look at some of the president’s public and private commentary during the early months of the pandemic that to date has killed about 190,000 Americans: